 • The Assistant Chief oversees the management of the section, ensures quality control and compliance, advises on program development and strategic guidance, and works with local, state, and regional partners to ensure the sustainability and relevancy of programs.

-• The Divison Chief of Special Operations oversees the management of our four programs; Marine Emergency Response Team (MERT), Dive Rescue, Urban Search and Rescue Team 635, and Hazardous Materials response.
-Working with team leaders, the Divison Chief ensures compliance with best practices, develops team budgets, and works with local, regional, and state partners to maintain a best practice strategy.
-Each of the special operations teams represents a group of highly skilled personnel that in addition to their firefighting and EMS duties, elect to diversify and train to meet the challenges and dangers of specific rescue environments.
+• The Captain of Special Operations and Acquired Structures oversees the management of our four programs: Marine Emergency Response Team (MERT), Dive Rescue, Urban Search and Rescue Team 635, and Hazardous Materials response.
+Working with team leaders, ensures compliance with best practices, develops team budgets, and works with local, regional, and state partners to maintain a best practice strategy.
+Additionally, coordinates specialty training opportunities, including acquired structure training and compliance with applicable NFPA Standards.

 • The Training Captain works under the direction of the Division Chief, is the lead instructor during training sessions, is responsible for delivering quality training through defined objectives and proving direction to associate instructors.
 The safety of the personnel on the training ground is paramount and the Training Captain will be the head Safety Officer during training sessions.

 • The Training Lieutenant assists in delivering training either with the Training Captain or on their own through lesson plans and defined objectives.
 They are responsible for the safety of personnel on the training ground.